+Firstly, you should start by defining the business processes your company has in place.
 This can sometimes be difficult.
-You should start by defining the business processes your company has in place.
 For an example, write down what happens when a customer emails into customer service wanting to make a purchase of your product or service.
 Recognizing the processes in your business with detail is key.

 It is said, that a third of tasks can be automated.
 In our example, a repetitive task can be processing the email into an order or asking more detailed questions from the customer.
 Once these tasks are identified, its much easier to start understanding the automation capabilities and value.
 Remember, that you are not likely the only person completing the same tasks in your organization.